MorganKryze/ConsoleAppVisuals/docs/introduction/first_app.md

 Window.Open();
 ```

 Now we can use all the elements from the package.
-Our first element will be a `Title`:
+Our first element will be a `Title`.
+[Learn more](https://morgankryze.github.io/ConsoleAppVisuals/references/ConsoleAppVisuals.Elements.Title.html)

 ```csharp
 Title title = new Title("My first app");